-In addition to the deferral arrangements reached with certain of our lessees, since the start of the COVID-19 pandemic, we have seen a significant increase in delinquent rental payments, and some lessees have initiated bankruptcy proceedings or otherwise ceased operations and are seeking to restructure or liquidate.
+In addition to the deferral arrangements reached with certain of our lessees, since the start of the COVID-19 pandemic, we have seen a significant increase in delinquent rental payments, and some of our lessees have initiated bankruptcy proceedings or otherwise ceased operations and are seeking to restructure or liquidate.
 If collection is not probable, we will not recognize operating lease revenue for amounts due under the terms of the lease agreements and will recognize operating lease revenue on a cash basis.
-For the three months ended March 31, 2021 and 2020, we did not recognize operating lease revenue of \$25.3 million and \$3.9 million, respectively, because collection was not probable for certain of our leases.
+For the six months ended June 30, 2021 and 2020, we did not recognize operating lease revenue of \$54.2 million and \$27.9 million, respectively, because collection was not probable for certain of our leases.
 We believe it is likely that additional lessees could default on payments, experience insolvency or initiate bankruptcy, reorganization, liquidation, restructuring or similar proceedings.
-If this occurs and our aircraft are returned to us, we may not be able to lease such aircraft with other lessees for some time, which could adversely affect our revenue and cash position.
+If this occurs and our aircraft are returned to us, we may not be able to lease such aircraft with other lessees for some time, or at comparable lease rates, which could adversely affect our revenue and cash position.
 Operating leases place a greater risk of realization of residual values on aircraft lessors because only a portion of the equipment's value is covered by current contractual cash flows.
 These events, together with the decrease in commercial air travel demand due to the COVID-19 pandemic, could adversely affect our business and results of operations in a material manner.